line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/README.md

 ```

 `RenderContext` has elements for rendering the query as String.
 Kotlin JDSL
-provides `JpqlRenderContext` as the default `RenderContext` for JPQL.
+provides `JpqlRenderContext` as the default `RenderContext` for the JPQL.

 Creating `RenderContext` is expensive, so the Kotlin JDSL recommends creating it once and reusing it.
 Since `RenderContext` is immutable, you can access `RenderContext` from multiple threads.